shraddha18/AI-Homework/README.md

 # AI-Homework
-Contains code for BFS and DFS in java
+Contains code for BFS,DFS,UCS and A* in java